jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

   + Amount of regional transit service
   + Amount of freeway and arterial capacity

+Transportation Policies

+There are three types of policies considered in the VERPAT tool:
++ Pricing, including vehicle use charges, such as VMT charges or gas taxes, and parking pricing.Vehicle use charges are considered as a factor of auto operating charges and parking pricing are considered as an additional cost at employment or other locations.
++ Travel demand management (TDM), including vanpool, telecommuting, ridesharing, and transit pass programs.
++ Intelligent transportation system (ITS), which estimates speeds with and without incidents.
+This computes an overall average speed by road type and congestion level.
+Each policy is implemented as an adjustment to VMT based on the policy inputs.

 ### Strategic Models for Integrated Land Use and Transportation

 **TODO Introduce these bullets**